 - Saute for 5-10 minutes or until the onion is translucent.

-- Add the chopped basil and salt and saute an additional 5 minutes to let the flavors blend together.
+- Add the chopped basil, tomato paste and salt and saute an additional 5 minutes to let the flavors blend together.

 - Add the onion mixture to a blender along with the can of tomatoes and all remaining ingredients and process until your desired consistency.
 Pulse a few times to keep it a bit chunky, process completely until smooth, or skip this step entirely if you want a lot of texture to the sauce.